feddelegrand7/farrell/cran-comments.md

 # This is a resubmission
 ------------------------------

-+ I've fixed the css file problem (which was causing a connection error)
++ I've fixed an issue related to the pickerInput() function from the shinyWidgets package.
+I've replace pickerInput() with classical Shiny selectInput().

+Best.

 -- R CMD check results --------------------------------------------------------------- farrell 0.2.1 ----
-Duration: 26s
+Duration: 21.2s

 0 errors √ | 0 warnings √ | 0 notes √